-This course will provide an introduction to the physical assessment of patients.
-Students will engage in lectures, on-line activities and skills practice in a laboratory setting.
-This course includes modules pertaining to immunizations and the administration of substances by injection that will allow students to meet the competencies required by the Ontario College of Pharmacists.
+This course will provide an introduction to physical assessment of patients.
+Students will engage in lectures, on-line activities, and skills practice in a laboratory setting.
+This course includes a module pertaining to the administration of substances by injection that allows students to meet the competencies required by the Public Health Agency of Canada and the Ontario College of Pharmacists.

-Prerequisite: PHM143H1; PHM145H1; PHM201H1; PHM202H1; PHM205H1; PSL205H1 Co-requisite: PHM203H1; PHM204H1; PHM206H1
+Prerequisite: PHM143H1; PHM145H1; PHM201H1; PHM202H1; PHM205H1 Co-requisite: PHM203H1; PHM204H1; PHM206H1